Ethical Principles and Publication Policy

 Relationships with the Journal's Owner and Publisher

-The relationship between the editors and publisher is based on the principle of the independency of editors.
+The relationship between the editors and the publisher is based on the principle of editorial independence.
 All the decisions made by the editors are independent of the publisher and the owner of the journal as required by the agreement made between editors and publisher.

 Editorial and Blind Review Processes